Real Name | Ina Rosenberg Garten |

 Fact Sheet

-- Wondering what Ina Garten's full name is?
-Ina Garten's full name is Ina Rosenberg Garten
+- Wondering what Ina Garten's real name is?
+Ina Garten's real name is Ina Rosenberg Garten

 - Ina Garten works as a(n) Cooking Writer, TV Personality